 BETWEEN the day on which William A. Whitehead, at age 13, left Newark with his family for Perth Amboy and the day that he returned, at age 33, to live there once more with a new family, the place, like Whitehead, had come of age.

 The Newark he returned to was a far cry from the country town where he was born.
 Its population had more than doubled, the first great surge in a long period of astonishing growth.
 A canal and a railroad now funneled goods and people to and through it.
-Newark was, finally, an official port of entry, a distinction won over a century earlier by Perth Amboy, and one enjoyed for more than a dozen years previous by faraway Key West.
+Newark was, finally, an official port of entry, a distinction won over a century earlier by Perth Amboy, and one enjoyed for more than a dozen years previous by faraway Key West, Florida.
 Whitehead had been appointed collector of the latter port, at the age of 20; his Newark counterpart, town worthy Archer Gifford, was a mature 44 when he got the job.

 What had once been a village was now an incorporated city, with a mayor and council, a police force and a public high school.
 Newark could boast of a new courthouse, oil-fed street lamps and, above all, burgeoning industries, whose unrelenting assault on the environment–and the senses–its citizens tolerated, even celebrated, for the products turned out and the wealth brought in.

 While Whitehead was calling other places home, Newark also acquired a daily newspaper.
-As the first of its kind in New Jersey, it supercharged Newark’s appeal for men of business, politics and the law.
+As the first of its kind in New Jersey, it supercharged the appeal of the town for men of business, politics and the law.
 The paper followed a model familiar to readers of other cities’ dailies: a single broadsheet folded once to make four pages, and most of the news, features and commentary crowded onto page two.
 The rest was generally given over to the paid notices that were the publishers’ bread and butter.

-The commercial character of newspapers was in no way hidden from view; it extended even to the names they were given.
+The commercial character of newspapers was then in no way hidden from view; it extended even to the names they were given.
 Many bore mastheads having “Commercial” and “Mercantile” in their titles, and Newark’s pioneer daily, born on the first of March 1832, continued in that tradition, christening itself the Daily Advertiser.

 Often referred to by its writers and readers simply as the Daily, the paper operated, like others of its kind, with a skeleton staff.
 Through miscellaneous printing jobs–handbills, tickets, programs, the occasional book–it supplemented the revenues received from advertising, subscriptions and the few cents casual customers paid for it on the street.